Hausa literature

-Hausa literature is any work written in the Hausa language.
+Hausa literature is literature written in the Hausa language.
 It includes poetry, prose, songwriting, music, and drama.
 Hausa literature includes folk literature, much of which has been transcribed, and provides a means of recording, preserving, and transmitting knowledge, especially in regard to social, psychological, spiritual, or political roles.

 Hausa works are classified based on whether they are poetry, prose or drama.
 Such works are then categorized according to historical periods; otherwise, they may be classified based on their adherence to certain aesthetic features or genres.

 History

 Works of Hausa literature have reportedly existed since the 14th century, when the Hausa people began to write their scriptures.
 Originally, the Hausa language was written in an Arabic script called Ajami.
 At the time, the Hausa had no means of archiving their works for the future.

 Early literature

 Early poets included Ibn Al-Sabbagah and Muhammad Al-Barnawi.
 Other early Hausa writers using the Arabic script were Abdullahi Sikka and Sheikh Jibril Ibn Umar.